barbarer/py4e-int/_sources/tuples/mixedupcode_orig.rst

         return new_dict

 .. activecode:: tup_mixedupcode_7_ac
+    :practice: T
     :autograde: unittest

     Write a function called ``alphabetical_dict_list`` that takes in one dictionary parameter, ``d``, and creates a list of tuples with the first value of each tuple as the word as the key and the second value of each tuple as the length of the word.
 Return a list of the dictionary's key-value pairs in alphabetical order.
 For example, ``alphabetical_dict_list({'monkey': 5, 'snake': 3, 'rabbit': 9, 'dragon': 6, 'rooster': 2, 'rat': 10})`` should return ``[('dragon', 6), ('monkey', 6), ('rabbit', 6), ('rat', 3), ('rooster', 7), ('snake', 5)]``.
     ~~~~
     def alphabetical_dict_list(d):